apdullahyayik/Tr-topicter/README.md

 [![Python](https://img.shields.io/pypi/pyversions/tensorflow.svg?style=plastic)](https://badge.fury.io/py/trtopicter)
 [![PyPI](https://badge.fury.io/py/tensorflow.svg)](https://badge.fury.io/py/trtopicter)

-TrTopicter is a ready-use package that uses fasttext machine learning model to detect the topic of given Turkish text.
+TrTopicter is a ready-use package that uses a deployed machine learning model inside to detect the topic of given Turkish textual content.
 Language detection is stacked before the model to avoid analyzing non-Turkish text that may potentially pave the way to erroneous responses.
 The deployed model was trained with almost 30K Turkish annotated sentences/paragraphs, and an averaged F-1 measure of 94.37 % is achieved.
 Execution time for a given text that has over 300 characters is lower than 1 ms and